qalle2/nes-quantum-disassembly/README.md

 ## CHR ROM banks

+### Bank 0

 ![](chr0.png)
-Bank 0; used by the 1st, 2nd and 6th part of the demo.
+Used by the 1st, 2nd and 6th part of the demo.

+### Bank 1

 ![](chr1.png)
-Bank 1; used by the 3rd, 4th, 9th and 10th part of the demo.
+Used by the 3rd, 4th, 9th and 10th part of the demo.

+### Bank 2

 ![](chr2.png)
-Bank 2; used by the 7th, 8th, 11th, 12th and 13th part of the demo.
+Used by the 7th, 8th, 11th, 12th and 13th part of the demo.

+### Bank 3

 ![](chr3.png)
-Bank 3; used by the 5th part of the demo.
+Used by the 5th part of the demo.

 ## Unused graphics